18th October, 2014

-As part of our “40th Anniversary Concert Series”, The Cabooze Music Venue is proud to present Lovesick Blues: A Birthday Tribute to the Life & Music of Hank Williams & Benefit for Slim Dunlap featuring Minneapolis legend Curtiss A & the Cold Cold Hearts, and several very special guests including Molly Maher, Nate Dungan of Trailer Trash, Janie Miller and many more.
-The show will take place on Friday, September 26th, 2014 atThe Cabooze, 917 Cedar Avenue in South Minneapolis.
+As part of our “40th Anniversary Concert Series”, The Cabooze Music Venue is proud to present Legalize It: A Tribute to the Life and Music of Peter Tosh featuring the International Reggae All-Stars and Innocent.
+The show will take place on Friday, October 17th, 2014 at The Cabooze, 917 Cedar Avenue in South Minneapolis.
 Doors open at 8:30 PM and the music begins at 9:30 PM.
-Tickets are $10.00 in advance and $10.00 at the door and go on sale Friday, August 22nd at 11:00 AM.
-A portion of the proceeds with be donated to Curtiss A’s good friend, and former “Replacement”, Slim Dunlap.
-Advance tickets are available atwww.cabooze.com, The Joint Bar, The Electric Fetus, Down in The Valley, Know Name Records and Cowboy Jack’s Plymouth & Bloomington locations.
+Tickets are $10.00 in advance and $15.00 at the door, and this is an 18+ show.
+Advance tickets are available atwww.cabooze.com, The Joint Bar, The Electric Fetus, Down in The Valley, Know Name Records, Discland-Bloomington, and Cowboy Jack’s Plymouth & Bloomington locations.

 Internationally renowned reggae artist Peter Tosh was born Winston Hubert McIntosh on October 19, 1944, in Westmoreland, Jamaica, to a pair of parents too young to raise him.
 Instead, Tosh was raised by his aunt in Grange Hill.
 Early in his childhood, and inspired by American radio stations, Tosh exhibited a talent for singing and learned how to play guitar.